Running locally in a conda environment 🐍

 An inference run requires a configuration file that has an inference

 section.
-Stay in the $DATA_PATH
+Stay in the $PROJECT_PATH

 folder, and run the inference script, providing the name of the configuration file you want to run (ex. config.yml